Darjeeling Himalayan Railway: Steam

 All the steam locomotives currently in use on the railway are B-Class, built by Sharp, Stewart and Company and later the North British Locomotive Company between 1889 and 1925.
 A total of 34 were built but, by 2005, only 12 were still in use or being repaired by the railway.

+A 1999 documentary Toy Train to the Clouds by film maker Nick Lera provides a record of the line and the locomotives as they were then operating.

 In 2002, No. 787 was rebuilt for oil firing on the same principle as that used on Nilgiri Mountain Railway No. 37395.
 A diesel-powered generator was fitted to operate the oil burner and an electrically driven feed pump, and a diesel-powered compressor was fitted to power the braking system.
 The locomotive was also fitted with a feedwater heater.
 The rebuild dramatically changed its appearance.
 Trials of the refitted locomotive were disappointing, and it never entered regular service; in early 2011, it was in the Tindharia Works awaiting re-conversion to coal-firing.
 In early 2019, B787 was restored cosmetically and is now displayed on a plinth outside Siliguri Junction station.

 In March 2001, No. 794 was transferred to the Matheran Hill Railway for a "joy train" (a steam-hauled tourist train) on that railway.
 It entered service there in May 2002.